Jump-starter battery replacement

 Here is a typical SLA battery that can be used in small jump-starters.
 If you buy it on Amazon and get the (4) year Protection plan for another $2, they will send you two batteries.
 These batteries rarely last more than 2-3 years so the Protection plan is a good investment.

 Other weaknesses in the jump-starters are how the charge cable is connected.
 The Peak has the user simply plug an extension cord into a couple of prongs on the back.
 It is best to leave the cord connected or be very careful plugging and un-plugging it.
 The plastic housing is flimsy and may be why Peak gave up the business.
-The Harbor Freight jump-starter has a much heavier duty outlet in which to plug a cable (which they supply).
+The Harbor Freight jump-starter has a much heavier duty outlet in which to plug a power cord (which they supply).

 What if you have the much greater capacity Harbor Freight jump starter?
 Like every other supplier, HF does not have a replacement battery.
 The good news is that the battery they use is available on eBay for about $30 and has nut and bolt connections.
 It is less than half the cost of a new jump-starter.
 It only takes about 5-8 minutes to replace the battery and then you are good to go.